 “A godsend for Metallica fans…Masciotra outs himself as a major metal aficionado from page one and goes to great pains throughout the book to constantly place Metallica’s work in the context of their predecessors, contemporaries, and successors … Masciotra’s The Black Album is an informative book that heavy metal fans and readers interested in learning more about Metallica will certainly enjoy.” –Consequence of Sound

 “Did Metallica really abandon their thrash roots or were these rock intentions in them all along?
 The latest entry of the 33 1/3 series written by David Masciotra answers these questions with finesse, thoughtfulness, and hard facts taken straight from the band’s mouth.
-With new interviews, revelations, and a look at the LP’s importance to the band and music in general, the book is tailored made for those who thought they knew everything about the metal giants.” –The Examiner
+With new interviews, revelations, and a look at the LP’s importance to the band and music in general, the book is tailor made for those who thought they knew everything about the metal giants.” –Chicago Music Examiner

 Featuring interview with James Hetfield, Lars Ulrich, Kirk Hammett, Jason Newsted, and Bob Rock, David Masciotra’s 33 1/3 book on Metallica’s self-titled record, more commonly known as The Black Album, goes inside the making of Metallica’s iconic record, and presents a fascinating look at the importance and philosophical depth of Metallica and heavy metal.